Last updated: [27/04/2020 17:00]

 Your Account Manager is your first point of contact, and is well placed to answer any questions you may have.
 They can advise on providing critical services for your customers if appropriate.
 And if you’d like to take advantage of our remote working offer, they can help you do so.

-If you’re affected, please reach out to us.
-We’re on hand to support you and your business through what is likely to be a challenging period for us all.
+If you’re affected by the impact of Covid-19, please reach out to us.
+We’re on hand to support you and your business through what is a challenging period for us all.